muxinc/Mux-React-Activity/README.md

 # Mux + React 19.2

 React 19.2 is a powerful upgrade to React.
 It provides a wide range of features and tools to help developers create high-quality, scalable, and maintainable applications.
-There are a ton of new features in this version of React that make user experiences really smooth.
+There are a ton of new features in this version of React that make user experiences really smooth especially for video streaming apps.
+Use this repo to explore the new Activity component introduced in React 19.2.

 ## Activity Component

 The `Activity` component is a new feature in React 19.2 that allows you to preserve the state and DOM of hidden UI while deprioritizing its rendering.
 It's perfect for tabs, navigation, or any UI that needs to maintain state when switching views.

+Here's some example code:

 ```tsx
 import { Activity, useState } from 'react';